graphdr/r-matlab-toolbox/scripts/02_functions.md

 The arguments are:

 -   `sys` the result of the MATLAB `tf()` function
--   `path` the relative path and filename to be written
+-   `filepath` the relative path and filename to be written

 The `scripts/` directory should include this Rmd script.
 The `derived/` directory should have the m-file we just made.